lightshifted/blue-koala/README.md

 ### 4. Launch APIs
-Once the dependencies are installed, execute the following command from the root directory `blue-koala` to launch the API servers:
+Once the dependencies are installed, execute the following command from the root directory `blue-koala/backend` to launch the API servers:

 ```bash
 poetry run python execute_commands.py